azrulasree/ENSLD-prep/EIGRP.md

 ## Security
 ### passive interface
+To avoid adjacencies are brodcast to unindented router

+At ISP router
 ```
 router eigrp 10
 passive-interface eth 0/1
 ```
 ### Authentication
+To be configured on interface-level
 ```
 router eigrp NAMED
 address-family ipv4 unicast autonomous-system 10